robbert1978/robbert1978.github.io/source/_posts/2025-1-2-PhysicalTest-codegate2024.md

 ![alt text](../assets/img/image-23.png)

-After loading the til, we have the defention of that type:
+After loading the til, we have the defenition of that type:

 ![alt text](../assets/img/image-24.png)

-We see the defenition of `file_operations.mmap` is:
+We see the defenition of `file_operations::mmap` is:

 ```c
  int (__cdecl *mmap)(file *, vm_area_struct *);